 - Right-click on Administrator, then tap on Properties.

-- Uncheck the box next to Account is disabled and press the Apply and the OK button in the bottom side.
+- Uncheck the box next to Account is disabled and press the Apply and the OK button on the bottom side.

-- Click on the Groups folder in the left side, right-click on Administrator, then tap on Properties.
+- Click on the Groups folder on the left side, right-click on Administrator, then tap on Properties.

 - Click on the Add button.

 - Enter the word test in the opened window, click on Check Names, then press the Apply and the OK button in the current window as well as in the Properties window.